Workers Compensation Attorneys for Skin Cancer

 Workers Compensation for Skin Cancer

-Here in sunny Southern California, our experienced workers comp attorneys are often asked if Skin Cancer is a disease that can be compensated by Workers Compensation.
+Here in sunny Southern California, our experienced workers comp attorneys are often asked if skin cancer is a disease that can be compensated by Workers Compensation.
 The simple answers is “yes.”
 Under some – but not all – circumstances you can collect workers compensation for skin cancer in California.

 Proving Skin Cancer is Work Related for Workers Comp

-The difficulty with collecting workers’ comp for skin cancer comes in proving that it was the result of sun exposure at work that caused your skin cancer.
+The difficulty with collecting workers’ comp for skin cancer comes in proving that it was sun exposure at work that caused your skin cancer.
 Since everybody is exposed to the sun’s harmful rays, employers and workers comp insurance companies will often deny a workers comp claim for skin cancer.
 They may claim that the skin cancer was due to your sun exposure as a child or teen, or during recreational activities such as swimming or gardening.

 Unfortunately, in most cases, there is no hard and fast rule that determines what is or is not work related.
 In California, lifeguards who work three consecutive months in a year and develop skin cancer may get workers’ compensation.
 But guidelines are fuzzy for other occupations – and it takes hard work and experience to prove that your skin cancer is the result of your work environment.
 Discussing your situation with an experienced workers’ comp attorney is important to avoid a denial for lack of proof.